Learning Transferable Visual Models From Natural Language Supervision

 Train an image encoder and a text encoder to agree on which caption goes with which image.
 Do it on 400 million pairs off the internet.
 Now the text encoder can write a classifier for any set of words you hand it, and the model labels images it was never trained to label.

-Here is the awkward fact about how we built image classifiers for a decade.
+For a decade, image classification was built on an awkward premise.
 You pick a list of categories ahead of time, say the 1,000 in ImageNet, you collect labeled examples of each, and you train a model to output one of those 1,000 numbers.
 The model is good at exactly those classes and useless for anything else.
 Want to recognize a new kind of object?
 Collect a new labeled dataset and train again.
 The label is a bare integer with no meaning attached, so the model never learns that a "golden retriever" is a kind of dog, or that "a photo taken at dusk" describes lighting.
 It learns to sort pixels into bins you defined.

-CLIP (Contrastive Language-Image Pre-training, from OpenAI) throws that setup out.
+CLIP (Contrastive Language-Image Pre-training, from OpenAI) replaces that setup.
 Instead of a fixed list of integer labels, it learns from the captions people already write next to images on the web.
 The training task is one sentence: given a batch of images and their captions, figure out which caption goes with which image.
-No category list, no human annotation, just pairs scraped at scale.
+No category list, no human annotation, only pairs scraped at scale.
 The useful part comes at test time.
 Because the model learned to connect pictures and words, you can describe a brand-new class in plain English and it will recognize it, with no extra training.
-A CLIP model matches the accuracy of the original ResNet-50 on ImageNet without seeing a single one of ImageNet's 1.28 million labeled training images.
+A CLIP model matches the accuracy of the original ResNet-50 (a standard 50-layer supervised convolutional net, the long-time ImageNet baseline; see /resnet/) on ImageNet without seeing a single one of ImageNet's 1.28 million labeled training images.

-Four ideas carry the whole paper, and we build them in order: why a fixed label set is a cage, how a shared embedding space lets images and text be compared, what the contrastive loss actually optimizes (and the one learned knob that makes it work), and how the text encoder turns into a classifier you write with words.
+A handful of ideas carry the paper: why a fixed label set is limiting, how a shared embedding space lets images and text be compared, what the contrastive loss optimizes (and the one learned knob that makes it work), and how the text encoder turns into a classifier you write with words.

 The label-set bottleneck

-Start with what supervised classification costs.
+Supervised classification carries a fixed cost.
 To teach a model a concept, you need labeled examples of it.
 The label carries no information beyond "this is class 7"; the meaning lives only in your head and in the file that maps 7 back to "maltese dog."
 So the model can only ever predict from the closed set you built it for.
 Adding a class means relabeling and retraining.
 This is why a great ImageNet model cannot tell you whether a photo shows a satellite image of farmland: nobody put that class in the list.

 Natural language has none of that ceiling.
 The text "a maltese puppy sitting in a teacup" is its own label, and it ties into every other piece of text the model has read: puppy relates to dog, teacup to cup.
-A caption supervises richly and for free, since people write captions anyway.
-The bet CLIP makes is that this cheaper, looser signal, applied at enormous scale, beats the expensive clean one.
-The dataset is 400 million (image, text) pairs collected from the internet, which the authors call WIT (WebImageText), with roughly the same total word count as the corpus used to train GPT-2.
+A caption supervises richly, and people write captions anyway.
+CLIP wagers that this cheaper, looser signal, applied at enormous scale, beats the expensive clean one.
+The dataset is 400 million (image, text) pairs collected from the internet, which the authors call WIT (WebImageText), with roughly the same total word count as the corpus used to train GPT-2 (OpenAI's 2019 language model, trained on ~40GB of web text).

-One thing had to be settled first: how do you train on a caption?
+First, though, how do you train on a caption?
 The obvious idea is to predict the caption word by word, the way an image-captioning model does.
 The authors tried it and it was slow.
-Predicting the exact words is a hard target, because for any image a thousand different sentences would be fine, and the model wastes its effort learning to reproduce the exact phrasing.
+Predicting the exact words is a hard target, because for any image a thousand different sentences would be fine, and most of the compute goes into reproducing the exact phrasing.
 Swapping that for the easier question, which caption out of this batch matches this image, gave a 4x speedup in how fast the model learned to transfer to ImageNet.
-You do not need to generate the text.
-You only need to recognize the right one.

 The caption is the label

 So the unit of supervision is a pair: one image, one caption that actually accompanied it.
-Across a batch of such pairs, the model sees images and captions and knows the true matching is image with caption .
+Across a batch of such pairs there are images and captions, and the true matching is image with caption .
 Every other pairing, image with caption , is a near-miss the model should reject.
-That is the entire signal.
-Note what is missing: there is no list of categories, and the same image with a different true caption is a different training example.
+That is the whole signal.
+Two things are missing here.
+There is no list of categories, and the same image with a different true caption is a different training example.
 The model is learning a relationship between two spaces, not a partition of one.

 To compare an image with a caption at all, they have to live somewhere comparable.
-That somewhere is a shared embedding space, and building it is the next step.
+That somewhere is a shared embedding space.

 Two encoders, one space

 CLIP has two networks.
 An image encoder (a ResNet or a Vision Transformer) turns a picture into a vector.
-A text encoder (a Transformer over byte-pair tokens) turns a caption into a vector.
+A text encoder (a Transformer over byte-pair tokens: BPE, text split into subword pieces from a fixed vocabulary built by merging frequent character pairs) turns a caption into a vector.
 Each is then linearly projected into one shared space of dimension , and crucially the two outputs land in the same space, so an image vector and a caption vector are directly comparable.

 Comparable how?
 By cosine similarity, the cosine of the angle between two vectors.
 CLIP -normalizes every embedding to unit length, which throws away magnitude and keeps only direction.
 On the unit sphere, the dot product of two vectors is their cosine similarity:

 A value near means the two vectors point the same way (a good match), near means they are unrelated, and negative means they point apart.
 The training goal, stated in this geometry, is simple: make a matched image and caption point the same way, and make mismatched ones point apart.
 Below, images (amber) and captions (teal) sit as unit vectors in one space.
-Pick an image and watch which caption its spokes glow toward: the brightest one is the highest cosine similarity, the model's best match.
+Pick an image and watch the lines fanning out from it glow brightest toward its matching caption: the brightest one is the highest cosine similarity, the model's best match.

-One detail worth pinning, because the code and the paper describe it slightly differently.
+Here the code and the paper differ on a small point.
 The text vector is read off at the end-of-text token: after the caption runs through the text Transformer, the activations at the final token are layer-normalized and projected into the shared space.
 The paper calls that token [EOS]; the released code grabs it with text.argmax(dim=-1), which works because the end-of-text token has the largest id in the byte-pair vocabulary, so the argmax lands on its position.

 The contrastive grid

-Now the loss, which is the part that makes the whole thing cheap.
+Now the loss.
+It is what makes CLIP cheap to train.
 Take a batch of pairs.
 Embed and normalize all images into and all captions into .
+A batch of pairs holds far more supervision than positive examples, because every mismatched image-caption pairing inside it is an unlabeled wrong answer: the matched pairings are right, the other are wrong, and the training signal is to tell them apart.
 Compute the cosine similarity of every image against every caption.
 That is an grid with .

-The structure of the answer key is the whole trick.
+The structure of the answer key explains why the loss works.
 The cells on the diagonal, , are the real pairs and should be large.
 The off-diagonal cells are impostor pairings and should be small.
 CLIP does not need anyone to label the negatives; every other caption in the batch is automatically a negative for a given image.
-A batch of gives you one positive and negatives per image, for free.
+A batch of gives you one positive and negatives per image without any labeling.

 To turn the grid into a loss, read each row as a classification problem.
 Row holds image 's similarity to all captions; the correct answer is caption .
 So run a softmax along the row (it exponentiates the scores and normalizes them into a probability over the captions) and penalize it with cross-entropy whenever the mass lands anywhere but caption .
 Do the same down each column (each caption picking its image).
 Average the two directions, and that is the symmetric loss:

 The first term asks each image to pick its caption out of the ; the second asks each caption to pick its image.
-The is the temperature, which we get to next.
+The is the temperature.
 Drag the toggle below to see the grid as raw similarities, then as the row softmax and the column softmax.
-The loss is happy exactly when both softmaxes put all their mass on the amber diagonal.
+The loss is smallest exactly when both softmaxes put all their mass on the amber diagonal.

 This batch-of-negatives objective is not new.
 It is the multi-class -pair loss from metric learning (Sohn, 2016), popularized for contrastive learning as InfoNCE (Oord et al., 2018), and applied to image-text pairs in medical imaging by ConVIRT (Zhang et al., 2020).
 CLIP's contribution is to strip it down and scale it.
 They train from scratch, use only a linear projection into the shared space (no nonlinear projection head), and lean on the sheer size of the dataset so that over-fitting is not a concern.